padok-team/dojo-guestbook/README.md

 ### Why

-While you can access your app with port-forwarding, it is not very practical.
+While you can access your app with port-forwarding, it is not very convenient.
 Moreover, since the app is _stateless_, we want to access any pod.

-For a start, a internal access would be good enough.
+For a start, an internal access would be good enough.
 That is the job of *Services*, they provide an internal load balancing inside the cluster.

 ### What

 You start to know the drill: create a manifest and apply it.

-Not that for services, you need to _select_ your pods using their **labels**.
+Note that for services, you need to _select_ your pods using their **labels**.
 The easy thing to do: just use the same labels used in your deployment to find its pods.

 ```yaml
 apiVersion: v1